econchick/new-coder/docs/_posts/2013-02-01-Part-4-Logic-of-the-script.md

 Since we did not specify any file to save our logs to, it will just write our logging statement that we defined in `GiantbombAPI.get_platforms()` to the terminal when we run our Python program.

-Next, we'll instantiate both the `CPIData` class and the `GiantbombAPI` class and use some of the arguments that we parsed to pass the API key, the CPI URL (if we don't want to use the default defined in our global variable, `CPI_DATA_URL`, and CPI file (if we gave it a file).
+Next, we’ll instantiate both the `CPIData` class and the `GiantbombAPI` class and use some of the arguments that we parsed to pass the API key, the CPI URL (if we don't want to use the default defined in our global variable, `CPI_DATA_URL`, and CPI file (if we gave it a file).

 We also print to the console – using the print _function_ imported from future (Python 3), rather than the print _keyword_ in Python 2 – that gives a disclaimer to the user what the script will be doing.